WilliamTjiong/fairbnb-python-analysis/README.md

 # fairbnb-python-analysis
-Repository for analysing http://insideairbnb.com/ to assess tourist flow in Amsterdam
+Repository for analysing Airbnb listing data, Geotagged Flickr and Twitter data  to assess tourist flow in Amsterdam